rogersmark/djtracker/docs/source/projects.rst

 * Comment - This allows users to create/comment on issues.
 * Modify - This allows users to modify issues.
 They'll need this permission in order to close out issues.

+Permissions in the latest HEAD now 'cascade'.
+If you can comment, you can view, if you can edit, you can view and comment.
+It only makes sense that if I can comment on an issue, that I should be able to actually see it as well.

 Project Attributes
 =============================